 Further on around the tree were the remaining six primary branches, belonging to the Dust-Striders, the Children of Bosch, the Reapers, the Remnant Guardians, Fate’s Shepherds, and Lost Scar respectively.

 It was that last one that Miranda was focused on.
 Lost Scar was the tribe that Trice and his friends belonged to.
 Thinking about those nasty pieces of shit attacking the girl that had been her best friend throughout elementary school almost made Miranda angry enough to reach for the pouch on her belt that held her weapon, the one that she’d chosen just a few months earlier after being trained for several years to handle over a dozen different weapon types.
 Her weapon.

 In the end, however, she forced herself to calm down.
 Grabbing her weapon and charging up to where Trice was wouldn’t accomplish anything useful.
 She didn’t know how just yet, but she’d find out who they were working with in Flick’s school.
 No matter what it took.

 “Hey, Randi!”
-One of her tribe mates called out a greeting as he past her on his way out of the tree interior.
+One of her tribe mates called out a greeting as he passed her on his way out of the tree interior.
 “You and Hisao already back from that… uhh, where were you going again?”